§ 15-41-301. Title

 (2) The commission is not required to give preference to hunting over other uses of commission-managed lands or over land or water management priorities established by state law.

-(c)(1) To the greatest practicable extent, commission land management decisions and actions may not result in any net loss of land acreage available for hunting opportunities on commission-managed lands that exists on August 12, 2005.
+(c)(1) To the greatest practicable extent, commission land management decisions and actions, including decisions made by private owners to close commission-managed lands, shall not result in any net loss of habitat land acreage available for hunting opportunities on commission-managed lands that exists on January 1, 2025.

 (2) This subchapter does not apply to commission-owned lands under contract to private persons or entities.

-(d) On or before October 1 of each year, the commission shall submit to the House and Senate cochairs of the Legislative Council a written report describing:
+(e) On or before July 1 of each year, the commission shall submit to the House Committee on State Agencies and Governmental Affairs and the Senate Committee on State Agencies and Governmental Affairs a written report describing:

-(1) The acreage administered by the commission that has been closed during the previous year to recreational hunting and the reasons for the closures; and
+(1) The number of acres of commission-managed lands that were closed during the previous fiscal year to recreational hunting and the reasons for the closures; and